Joe Morrell: Club career

-Cheltenham Town (loan)

 On 30 August 2017, Morrell signed for Cheltenham Town on loan until January 2018.
 His first goal for the club came in a 3–0 win against Mansfield Town and scored three times in total for the club.

-Lincoln City (loan)

 On 27 June 2019, Morrell signed for Lincoln City on a season-long loan until May 2020.
 He scored his first goal in a dominant 5–1 win against Bolton Wanderers on 14 January 2020, however it was later given as an own-goal for Josh Emmanuel.